Introduction

 Carbon Assets, Not Offsets

-Three Reward Rules
+Three Reward Channels

-Reward Weightings
+Reward Multiplier

-Mitigation Technologies
+Mitigation Technologies (Examples)

 Table 1.
 Climate mitigation technologies that could potentially earn carbon rewards

-Reward for Cleaner Energy Reward for Cleaner Business Reward for Carbon Removal
+Cleaner Energy Cleaner Business Carbon Removal

 Examples